Mat1020/RaspPi-LED/README.md

 1. Connect one of the Female/Male Jumper to the GND pin.

-2. Connect another Female/Male Jumper to the GND pin.
+2. Connect another Female/Male Jumper to the GPIO 17 pin.

 3. Connect the GND jumper to the negative row of the breadboard (Right Side).